Brianne Jenner: CWHL

-Before she went to college, she played with the Mississauga Chiefs during the 2008–09 Canadian Women's Hockey League season.
-The following season, she joined the Burlington Barracudas and then left for Cornell in 2010.
+Before going to college, Jenner played with the Mississauga Chiefs during the 2008–09 Canadian Women's Hockey League (CWHL) season.
+The following season, she joined the Burlington Barracudas, and then left for Cornell in 2010.

-On June 6, 2015, Jenner announced her entry into the 2015 CWHL Draft with the hopes of being selected by the Calgary Inferno as she would also be studying for a master's degree in public policy at the University of Calgary and would play alongside three or more Cornell Big Red graduates.

-Jenner helped the Inferno capture their first Clarkson Cup championship in 2016.
-Contested at Ottawa's Canadian Tire Centre, she scored twice in an 8–3 victory over Les Canadiennes de Montreal.
-She remained with the Inferno until the league ceased operations following the 2018–19 CWHL season.
+On June 6, 2015, Jenner announced her entry into the 2015 CWHL Draft with the intention of being selected by the Calgary Inferno, as she would also be studying for a master's degree in public policy at the University of Calgary and would be able to play alongside three or more Cornell Big Red graduates.
+Jenner captained the Inferno and helped the team capture their first Clarkson Cup championship in 2016.
+Contested at Ottawa's Canadian Tire Centre, she scored twice in an 8–3 victory over Les Canadiennes de Montréal.
+She helped the team win a second Clarkson Cup title in 2019.
+After the 2018–19 season, the CWHL abruptly ceased operations.

 PWHPA

-Skating for Team Sonnet (Toronto), Jenner participated in the 2021 Secret Cup, which was the Canadian leg of the 2020–21 PWHPA Dream Gap Tour.
-In a 4-2 championship game loss versus Team Bauer (Montreal), she recorded a goal versus Ann-Renee Desbiens.
+After the collapse of the CWHL in 2019, Jenner helped launch the Professional Women's Hockey Players Association (PWHPA), which led a boycott of the remaining North American professional league, the National Women's Hockey League, in a bid to gather support for the establishment of a unified, financially sustainable professional league.
+Jenner skated for Team Sonnet (Toronto) in the 2021 Secret Cup, the Canadian leg of the 2020–21 PWHPA Dream Gap Tour.
+She recorded one goal in a 4-2 championship game loss versus Team Bauer (Montreal).

+PWHL

+Following the PWHPA and the rival Premier Hockey Federation consolidating into the new Professional Women's Hockey League in 2023, Jenner was one of three initial free agent signings made by PWHL Ottawa.
+She and fellow Team Canada members Emily Clark and Emerance Maschmeyer were the first players announced by any team in the league.
+On December 29, 2023, Jenner was named Ottawa's captain.
+Jenner scored her first PWHL goal on January 23, 2024, in a 3–1 win over Toronto.

 International play

+In a January 9, 2008, contest versus Germany at the inaugural World Women's Under-18 hockey championship, Jenner scored twice and earned an assist in a 10–1 win.
+Jenner participated in tryouts for the senior national team ahead of the 2010 Olympics and 2011 World Championships, but did not make the rosters—she instead made her senior debut at the 2012 Women's World Championship.
 Jenner was named to the 2014 Olympic roster for Canada.

-In a January 9, 2008, contest versus Germany (at the inaugural World Women's Under-18 hockey championship), Jenner scored twice and earned an assist in a 10–1 win.
-On November 27, 2009, Jenner and defender Jocelyne Larocque were released from Hockey Canada's centralized roster to determine the final roster for the 2010 Vancouver Winter Games.
-In March 2011, she was invited to the Canadian national women's ice hockey team selection camp to determine the final roster for the 2011 IIHF Women's World Championships.
+She was named assistant captain of the national team in 2015.

 On January 11, 2022, Jenner was named to Canada's 2022 Olympic team.
-Brianne Jenner's 9 goals in the tournament tied the Olympic record for most goals in a single women's tournament (9), capping off a tournament MVP nod and her 2nd Olympic gold medal.
+Her 9 goals in the tournament tied the Olympic record for most goals in a single women's tournament, capping off a tournament MVP nod and her 2nd Olympic gold medal.